MenaceHecker/crumb/README.md

 ---

 Feel free to explore and contribute!
-There are some issues caused by deprecated libraries that need fixing
+There are some issues caused by deprecated libraries that need fixing.
+Maybe some of them need an update.